Grants-in-aid for classified employees

 - Extended Studies reserves the right to refuse to honor Grant-In-Aid in a requested class if enrollment for that class has not reached the level for the class to pay for itself

 - Self-supporting programs that are cited as ineligible in the University Administrative Manual.

 Classes during work hours

-- No more than 3 credits can be taken during work hours and the Grant-in-Aid request must have appointing authority's approval
+- No more than three credits can be taken during work hours, and the Grant-in-Aid request must have appointing authority's approval.

 - If a class to be taken with Grant-In-Aid was requested by the supervisor, release time must be granted.

-- If the class was requested by the employee, the supervisor may grant release time (but no overtime) or the employee may use annual leave, may schedule class outside work hours, or may have a flexible work schedule to take the class or classes
+- If the employee requested the class, the supervisor can choose to grant release time (but no overtime) or the employee may use annual leave, may schedule classes outside work hours, or may have a flexible work schedule to take the class or classes.

 Grades and/or repayments are due according to the following schedule: Fall-January 15, Spring-June 15 and Summer-September 15.
 For grades, send a copy of your official transcripts to:

 Human Resources, Mail Stop 0238, Reno, NV 89557 | Fax: 784-1073

-If a class taken with Classified Grant-in-Aid, does not receive a grade of 'C' or better for undergraduate or 'B' or better for graduate, the employee is required to repay the full amount to the University
+If a class taken with Classified Grant-in-Aid, does not receive a grade of 'C' or better for undergraduate or 'B' or better for graduate, the employee must repay the full amount to the University.

 All payments are made directly to the University's Cashier's Office.